tinoha/kube-home/README.md

 ### Pi-hole DNS Server

-Deploy a containerized Pi-hole instance to provide DNS resolution and ad-blocking for the network.
+Pi-hole provides DNS resolution and ad-blocking for the network.

 Create the directory for persistent data:
 ```bash